backstage/backstage/REVIEWING.md

 If a package does not have this configuration, then all exported types are considered stable, even if they are marked as `@alpha` or `@beta`.

-#### Changes that are not Considered Breaking
+#### Changes that are Not Considered Breaking

-There are a few exceptions that are not considered breaking in the [versioning policy](https://backstage.io/docs/overview/versioning-policy), primarily regarding Utility APIs and Backend Service interfaces (referred to "contracts" below) that are supplied by the Backstage core packages.
+There are a few exceptions that are not considered breaking in the [versioning policy](https://backstage.io/docs/overview/versioning-policy#changes-that-are-not-considered-breaking), primarily regarding Utility APIs and Backend Service interfaces (referred to "contracts" below) that are supplied by the Backstage core packages.